 Different walks and seasons can mean different things to put in your backpack on each walk.
 In addition to a good pair of walking boots, your list might include:

-Buff/Scarf/Snood, Emergency bag (plasters, suntan lotion etc), Flask, Lunch, Gaiters, Glasses/Sunglasses, Gloves, Hat (for either hot or cold weather), Head band, Kagoule, Sitting mat, Socks, Walking pole/s, Water bottle, Waterproof trousers, Waterproof cover for your backpack, Hand gel, Cash
+Buff/Scarf/Snood, Emergency bag (plasters, suntan lotion etc), Flask, Lunch, Gaiters, Glasses/Sunglasses, Gloves, Hat (for either hot or cold weather), Head band, Kagoule, Sitting mat, Socks, Walking pole/s, Water bottle, Waterproof trousers, Waterproof cover for your backpack, Hand gel, Cash.
+We also ask that all walkers carry contact details on a weatherproof card for a next-of-kin/friend to be used in case of emergency, kept in an 'obvious' place in their rucksack.

 What do our walkers talk about and do I have to chat all the time?